Asduveneck/algorithm_prep/Structures/P_06_Heaps/p_02_heap_imp.md

     let lftVal = arr[lftIdx];
     let rhtVal = arr[rhtIdx];

-    // if node missing children, turn that null into -inf so it always gets swapped if (lftVal === undefined) lftVal = -Infinity;
+    // if node missing children, turn that null into -inf so we don't swap. if (lftVal === undefined) lftVal = -Infinity;
     if (rhtVal === undefined) rhtVal = -Infinity;

-    // if node is bigger than children, satisfy heap if (arr[idx] > lftVal && arr[idx] > rhtVal) return;
+    // if node is bigger than children, or no children (both -inf) heap satisfied.
+BASE CASE if (arr[idx] > lftVal && arr[idx] > rhtVal) return;

     // else, we need to sift down. swap with bigger child